The University of Texas at Dallas

 Explore and develop your instrumental skills through performance and specialized coursework.

-The Instrumental Music courses at UT Dallas offer a comprehensive path for students to begin or advance their skills in playing a wide range of instruments.
-Whether you’re new to playing or seeking to refine your technique, the program provides opportunities for all levels.
+The instrumental music courses at UT Dallas offer a comprehensive path for students to begin or advance their skills in playing a wide range of instruments.
+Whether you’re new to playing or seeking to refine your technique, our music classes provide opportunities for all levels.

-Beginning, intermediate and advanced instruction is offered in three areas:
+Beginning, intermediate and advanced instruction is offered in a number of areas:

 Beginning level courses do not require an audition.
 Upper level (3000 and 4000) music courses require an audition.
 Many of these courses allow students to join a performing ensemble.